omar1Mayallo/omar1Mayallo/README.md

-## 👋 Hello
+## 👨‍⚖️ About Me

-<p>Passionate Software Engineer from Egypt interested in expanding my knowledge in Web Development by using new tech, architectures and best practices.</p>
+<p>👋 Hello!
+I'm Omar, a passionate software engineer based in Egypt.
+I have a strong interest in web development and continuously strive to expand my knowledge and skills in this field.
+I'm always eager to explore new technologies, architectures, and best practices to deliver high-quality solutions.</p>

 ###